-Show details Shows more detailed information about the function selected A window is opened showing information about callers and catthe selected function.
+Show details Shows more detailed information about the function selected in the list.
+A window is opened showing information about callers and callees for the selected function.
 C Refresh Updates the profiling information and refreshes the window.
-G Auto refresh Toggles the automatic update of profiling information on and off.
+0 Auto refresh Toggles the automatic update of profiling information on and off.
 When turned on, the profiling information is updated automatically when C-SPY stops at a breakpoint, at a step point, and at program exit.
 Save As Saves the current profiling information in a text file.